John Mensah Sarbah: Legacy

-In 1963, a residence hall of the University of Ghana was named Mensah Sarbah Hall in his honour for his services to education, with a statue of John Mensah Sarbah is in front of it.
+In 1963, a residence hall of the University of Ghana was named Mensah Sarbah Hall in his honour for his services to education, with a statue of John Mensah Sarbah in front of it.
 Members of the hall are known as Vikings as a reference to him who is a true Viking for his country.
 Sarbah-Picot House at Mfantsipim School is named after him.